 There is not much as anticipatory to a birdwatcher as the welcoming of autumn on their local patch, spring may bring the new, but often the arrivals are quickly over and passage birds are gone with barely a chance of viewing, autumn however is a much lazier affair, often the birds are still fattening themselves up for the rigours of migration or the cold winter months ahead, they dally longer, and feed deeper, so with the welcoming of autumn around me I was eager to hit the mud of the reserve.

 Floodplains and Dry Mud

-Entering the Iron Trunk hide I removed my bag, to rest the dull ache of my shoulders and embrace the cool air on my hot back, and set about scanning the muddy shores of the islands in front of me, a lone Green Sandpiper slowly bobbed its way along the northern edge, packing at flies and bugs on the waters edge, a family of Mute Swan preened and ruffled their feathers shaking off unseen particles of dirty and grime; Shoveler all in their dull eclipse garb swept their spade like bills through the water appearing to nibble the surface as they sifted through the muddy waters in search of food.
+Entering the Iron Trunk hide I removed my bag; to rest the dull ache of my shoulders and embrace the cool air on my hot back.
+I set about scanning the muddy shores of the islands in front of me.
+A lone Green Sandpiper slowly bobbed its way along the northern edge, pecking at flies and bugs on the waters edge; a family of Mute Swan preened and ruffled their feathers shaking off unseen particles of dirty and grime; Shoveler all in their dull eclipse garb swept their spade like bills through the water appearing to nibble the surface as they sifted through the muddy waters in search of food.

 |Magpie in the Scrub|